 So you’ve been rejected.
 Hey, it happens to the best of us.
-In fact it happens to all of us, and although it may smart, it doesn’t have to be the end of the world.
+In fact it happens to all of us, and although it may hurt, it doesn’t have to be the end of the world.
 If you’re feeling a little downtrodden, you may benefit from a little cognitive reframing.
 Here are a few ways to go about it.

 Consider the last time you sought consent.
 Were you genuinely curious about how the other person was feeling, or were you expecting a certain answer?
 If so, had you already become attached to that expected outcome?
 By shifting your focus from consummation to communication, you can avoid disappointment.

 Have the confidence to seek consent without expectation, and in the knowledge that you are equipped to deal with the answer, whatever that may be.

 Rejection is painful.
 That’s ok.
 As humans we have an intrinsic need to belong.
 Rejection can make us feel insecure and unwanted.
 It doesn’t help that society teaches us to over-value our perceived sexual desirability when calculating our self worth.

 Remember that like all emotions, the pain of rejection is only temporary.
 Often, resisting difficult emotions only makes them come back stronger.
 Instead of fighting the hurt, acknowledge it, sit with it, and don’t judge it.
 It will pass faster, and you will minimise the other difficult emotions such as guilt and disappointment that can tag along with it.